 New to the Messianic Torah walk?

 When one comes to the understanding that all of the Word is still valid and for all those who follow Messiah Yeshua today, it leads to changes in lifestyle.
 While there is joy in Messiah to make these changes, there is also often confusion and stress with others who do not understand the reason for your changes.
 This book includes the responses from people who have made this transition, addressing the ten most challenging areas.
-It also includes some recommendations on how to walk through these times.

 Mike Clayton of Joined to HaShem Ministries had this to say about it:

 Making the transition from a Southern Baptist Pastor to a Hebrew Roots Teacher was a path filled with many mistakes.
 I believe if "New To Torah" had been written a number of years ago, it would have saved much self inflicted heartache and strained relationships.
 I highly recommend this book to all who are new to the Hebrew Roots movement as well as those who have been pursuing Torah for some time.